novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-79.md

 "This is interesting.
 Let's keep them all for now."

-Next, he read the news from Yahoo.
+Next, he read the news from Yaho.

 The article mentioned that Son Jung-yi went to Korea to meet with Lee Hyun-woo and reached an agreement.

 However, the article focused more on the confirmation of the investment rather than specific details.

-Son Jung-yi maintained some confidentiality while promoting Jungle, Yahoo, and Software Bank.
+Son Jung-yi maintained some confidentiality while promoting Jungle, Yaho, and Software Bank.

 Since the article was published in the U.S., it wouldn't be different in Japan.